ahmeterdem1/SSL-Messager/README.md

 probable that the sent data chuck not intended to be the last has the same format as this.
 "\r\n" part is not checked, but is assumed to be there while indexing.

 File names are sent in raw form, without the "target+" part.

-Same 5 second principle is used.
+5 second limit is disabled.
+A TCP-like regulation is added instead.

+Keep in mind that, upload is a blocking code for input.
+In the future, FTP will be carried to a different socket than the message protocol.

 ### Important notes on the protocol